-- Provide the opportunity for a range of middle housing types in residential neighborhoods of the City by allowing a variety of rental (accessory dwelling, duplex and small apartment) and ownership (cottage cluster, tiny home, and rowhouse) options in low and medium density zones. - 2.
-Establish development standards that are less reliant on density distinctions and more reliant on regulating size, shape, form, and design details compared to what has been historically permitted in city neighborhoods. - 3.
-Ensure zoning and code requirements do not create barriers to home ownership and rental opportunities for vulnerable populations such as people of color, aging populations and people with low incomes. - 4.
+- 1. Provide the opportunity for a wider range of housing choices in Milwaukie, including additional middle housing types in residential neighborhoods of the City by allowingthat offer a variety of rental (accessory dwelling, duplex and small apartment) and ownership (cottage cluster, tiny home, and rowhouse) options in low and medium density zones.
+Options include, but are not limited to , such as accessory dwelling units, duplexes, triplexes/fourplexes, cottage clusters, tiny homes, rowhouses and garden apartments. - 2.
+Establish development standards that are less reliant on density distinctions and more reliant on regulating size, shape, and form, and design, details compared to what has been historically permitted in city neighborhoods. - 3.
+Ensure zoning and code requirements do not create are written in consideration of potential barriers to home ownership and rental opportunities for vulnerable populations such as people of color, aging populations, and people with low incomes, and people with disabilities. - 4.
 Leverage resources and programs to help ensure that housing (including existing housing) remains affordable and available to residents in all residential neighborhoods of Milwaukie. - 5.
 Encourage development of homes that can accommodate people of all ages and abilities through use of universal design. - 6.
-Consider cultural differences and values when implementing development and design standards, including the need to accommodate extended family members and provide opportunities for multi-generational housing. - 7.
-Support the Fair Housing Act and programs and policies that aim to affirmatively further fair housing. - 8.
-Support a continuum of programs led by community partners that address the needs of homeless persons and families, including through the provision of temporary shelter, long-term housing, and supportive services. - 9.
-Prevent displacement of tenants of rental housing through tenant protection policies such as required notice for no-cause evictions, tenant relocation considerations, and/or educational programs or other initiatives.
+Consider cultural differences preferences and values when adopting implementing development and design standards, including but not limited to the need to accommodate extended family members and provide opportunities for multi-generational housing. - 7.
+Support the Fair Housing Act and programs and policies other federal and state regulations that aim to affirmatively further fair housing. - 8.
+Support Enable a continuum of programs led by community partners that address the needs of homeless unhoused persons and families, including through the provision of temporary shelters, long-term housing, and supportive services. - 9.
+Prevent Reduce the displacement of tenants of rental housing renters through tenant protection policies such as required notice for no-cause evictions, tenant relocation considerations, and for educational programs or other initiatives.